ParticularSpace/A9-README-Generator/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at samejones2018@gmail.com.
-You can find more of my work at [ParticularSpace]
+  If you have any questions about the repo, open an issue or contact me directly at [samejones2018@gmail.com](https://mail.google.com/mail/u/0/#inbox).
+You can find more of my work at [ParticularSpace](https://github.com/ParticularSpace).